Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 Rising Temperatures:

-- Global warming has also worsened heat waves and their intensity.
-Urban cities due to heat island effect, they experience a rise in temperature than in the surrounding rural regions.
-Heat waves are being occasional incidences and are currently seasonal occurrences.
+- Global warming has also affected the heat waves and their intensity.
+Urban cities due to heat island effect, they experience a rise in temperature rather than in the surrounding rural regions.
+Heat waves are an occasional incidences and currently seasonal occurrences.

 - Effects of Heat: If excessive heat over longer duration, it may imbalance the temperature of body which may leads to dehydration, heat exhaustion & may be heatstroke.

 - Cardiac Problem: It may also increase the threat of heart attack & stroke.
 Effects of Stress, irritability and even aggression are augmented, subsequently on Mental Health.
-Research has been done which indicates that the anxiety and depression escalate even in the long durations of conditions of heat.
+Research also indicates that the anxiety and depression escalate even in the long durations of heat.

 - More Deaths: Children, individuals with chronic illnesses, youth and the elderly are most susceptible populations.
 An example is the Europe heat wave of 2003 that claimed the lives of over 70,000 people.